davidgtonge/fluent-async/README.md

 I would recommend running the library with `strict` enabled as it should help you reason better about your async calls.
 If its reasonable for some of your async calls to return null or undefined then leave strict mode off.

+#### `.maxTime(ms)`

+If you set this option then an error will be fired on the callback if a function doesn't complete in the time given Time must be given in milliseconds and this option will only work in strict mode.

 #### `.run(callback, deps...)`